OSInside/dice/README.md

 ## Setup

-Dice can either run a build job on a build worker machine which could be anything starting from the local system up to a cloud instance at a cloud service provider, or it starts a local virtual system and dedicates the build to this virtual system.
+Dice starts a build job on a build worker.
+The worker machine could be anything starting from the local system up to a cloud instance at a cloud service provider, or a local virtual system.

 If you don't plan to use virtual systems for building you can skip the following and head directly to the [BuildWorker](#buildworker)